PSLF Buyback Timeline: How Long Does it Take

 PSLF Buyback Backlog: Where Things Stand in 2026

 The program remains in place.
 PSLF Buyback is regulatory (created by 34 CFR § 685.219(g)(6)), not statutory, which means it could be changed or eliminated through rulemaking.
-No elimination has been announced, but the current administration has slowed processing.
-The RISE negotiated rulemaking has proposed § 685.219(g)(7), which would codify the calculation methodology — but that rule is proposed, not final.
+No elimination has been announced, but operational uncertainty around the department’s restructuring makes future processing capacity unclear.

 If you haven’t submitted yet, apply now.
 Being “in process” may matter if the regulation changes — and even if the backlog is long, you’re further ahead in line than someone who waits.